PoC-Consortium/engraver/README.md

   -R
     Resume from last position in an existing plot file.
+    IMPORTANT: The plot file has to be created with the resume option to make resume work!
+               Don't use the resume option if the plot file was created without the resume option!

   -d <directory>
     Which directory to use.
 You can give relative as well as absolute paths.